Litigation and eligibility: Greece

 Q: If they have not handled such cases, how would you expect them to approach the issue?

 According to Huawei v ZTE, the owner of a standard-essential patent may seek an injunction without abusing its dominant position only if it has followed a specific procedure.
 If the patent owner does not meet this requirement, the Greek court is likely to reject an injunction filed by the patent owner.

 Q: Has your jurisdiction signed the Agreement on the Unified Patent Court?
 If so, when do you expect it to be ratified?

-Greece has signed the Agreement on the Unified Patent Court and ratification is expected in 2017 or 2018.
+Greece has signed the Agreement on the Unified Patent Court but it is unknown when ratification can be expected.